exploring self-realization, sacred personhood, and full humanity

 E. It all comes down to simple mistake.
-We crown the Earth as "the real world" because that's all we know right now.
+We crown the Earth as "the real world" because it's all we know right now.

 K. "Garbage in, garbage out," Darling Dear.

-"It seems to get dark sometimes, when [I] would like it to be dark."
+"It seems to get dark sometimes, when you would like it to be dark."

 addendum: the Dark Realms, too, are created by thought

-Recently, while reviewing a taped testimony of Abu, an ancient afterlife-entity channeled by Rick Ricards, I heard something which abruptly stopped me.
+Recently, while reviewing a taped testimony of Spirit-Guide Abu, I heard something which abruptly stopped me.
 Abu stated that the Dark Realms were not created by "upper management" to detain or punish malcontents who stumble into the next world.
 As we learn time and again, no one will ever pass judgment on us in the afterlife - we do this ourselves.
-Abu asserted that we, ourselves, create the Dark Realms - we ourselves do this by the power of thought, now cruising at hyper-speed in dimensions wherein "thoughts are things," virtually taking on a life of their own.
+Abu asserted that we, ourselves, create the Dark Realms.
+We ourselves do this by the power of thought, now cruising at hyper-speed in dimensions wherein "thoughts are things," virtually taking on a life of their own.